-After growing up in Mansfield, Texas, Mary Mason will graduate with a bachelor of science degree in biology in May 2013 from A&M-Commerce.
-She will be attending the University of Texas Medical Branch in Galveston in Fall 2013.
+From The Woodlands, Texas, William Lian will graduate with a bachelor of science degree in biology in May 2013 from A&M-Commerce.
+He was accepted to the University of Texas Medical School.

 “Will’s college decision came down to Notre Dame and A&M-Commerce,” Green said.
 “I was thrilled when he chose us but also felt the obligation to ensure that he have the best educational experience possible.
 However, I soon realized that a student like Will creates his own opportunities.
 He complements raw intelligence with a work ethic and drive that is unparalleled.
 But on top of it he is just a nice guy who was heavily involved in community service and started a student group while on campus.
 It will be exciting to watch where he goes in life.”

 During his time at A&M-Commerce, Lian founded the Student Healthcare and Outreach Society, and he was also involved in the Tri-beta Biological Honors Society, Alpha Chi Honors Society, and the Chinese Student Association.